zulip/zulip/README.md

 Zulip in production only supports Ubuntu 14.04 right now, but work is ongoing on adding support for additional platforms.
-The installation process is documented in https://zulip.org/server.html and in more detail in [README.prod.md](README.prod.md).
+The installation process is documented at https://zulip.org/server.html and in more detail in [README.prod.md](README.prod.md).

 Contributing to Zulip